dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-intro.md

 ## Instructions

-Consider the scenarios and exercises and either use the correct metadata or RegEx to define a matching rule.
+Consider the scenarios and exercises and either use the correct regular expression (RegEx) to define a matching rule.
 For RegEx, be sure to use a tool like [RegEx 101](https://regex101.com/) (select the Golang flavor) to define valid syntax.
 Because we perform data sampling, set the alert threshold to 1 and specify the data classifier severity at high or critical, as you see fit in the scenario.

 For a refresher on some of the DSPM features in Wiz, see the following:
 - [Data Security Docs](https://docs.wiz.io/wiz-docs/docs/data-sec)